bitaemi/Angular-ngRx-Jest-Marble/src/README.md

   - snapshot testing
   - using jsdom under the hood
   - runs tests in parallel
-  - immersive wach mode - only runs the tests associated with your git changes
+  - immersive watch mode - only runs the tests associated with your git changes

-### 3.1.3.
+### 3.2.3.
 Installation steps:

  - 1)Remove Karma packages
  - Jasmine is also used by protractor, so you have to still keep it